jhu-dvrk/dvrk-readthedocs/docs/pages/development/components/collectors.rst

-Since the dVRK components all use the cisst/SAW cisstMultiTask library, it is possible to use the functionalities that come with |cisstMultiTask|_ to collect data.
-Internally, components can use a "state table" (class ``mtsStateTable``) to store their state.
+Since the dVRK components all use the cisst/SAW cisstMultiTask library, it is possible to use the functionalities that come with |cisstMultiTask|_ to collect data, i.e. the *mtsCollectorState* and *mtsCollectorEvent*.

+* State collectors: internally, components can use a "state table" (class ``mtsStateTable``) to store their state.
 State tables are circular buffers containing a short history of the state and are advanced at each iteration (time tic).

+* Event collectors: components that can dynamically create required interfaces to observe event, with (*write*) or without payload (*void*).

+To manage multiple collectors at once, |cisstMultiTask|_ also provides *mtsCollectorFactory*.
+The factory can create multiple collectors based on user provided JSON configuration files.
+It comes with a Qt widget and ROS topics for the :ref:`dVRK system applications <system>`.

 .. note::

-    The state collectors are totally independent of ROS and can therefore be used with both main :ref:`system applications <system>`, node ``dvrk_robot dvrk_system`` and executable ``sawIntuitiveResearchKitSystem``.
+    The collectors are totally independent of ROS and can therefore be used with both main :ref:`system applications <system>`, node ``dvrk_robot dvrk_system`` and executable ``sawIntuitiveResearchKitSystem``.